 If you plan to bring your children to the delivery, check with the hospital in advance.

-Some hospitals require the child attend a class to be at the delivery.
+Some hospitals require the child to attend a class to be at the delivery.

-Our hospital asks that you have another adult that is in charge of that child as if the child becomes an issue, someone needs to take them out — and I would guess you prefer your husband to be in the room.
+Our hospital asks that you have another adult that is in charge of that child in case the child becomes an issue, someone needs to take them out — and I would guess you prefer your husband to be in the room.

-Also, if there is an emergency we need the child out immediately.
-And yes, you’re in the hospital because emergencies happen.
+Also, if there is a medical emergency we need the child out immediately.
+And yes, you have chosen a hospital birth because emergencies happen.

-How many people can come to a C-section?
+How many people can come for a Cesarean Section?

-If you have a planned cesarean your husband/partner/support person will likely be able to come in the room.
+If you have a planned cesarean your husband/partner/support person will likely be able to come into the operating room.

-In general, they limit visitors to one person in the OR, but sometimes they allow two.
-At the hospitals I have worked at, that us up to the anesthesiologist.
+In general, they limit visitors to one person in the OR, but sometimes they allow two at cesarean births.
+At the hospitals I have worked at, that is up to the anesthesiologist.

 Related Post: 5 Tips for C-sections